-UCLI’s Education Committee seeks to make legal careers accessible to all interested students, particularly those from historically underrepresented groups.
+UCLI’s Education Program, PLEDGE (Promoting Legal Education to Diverse Groups Everywhere), seeks to make legal careers accessible to all interested students, particularly those from historically underrepresented groups.
 The committee focuses its work in three areas: educational outreach, mentoring, and financial assistance.

 UCLI Education Program Overview